-- Bulbs and light fittings can be extremely hot.
-Therefore, allow lamp to cool down before changing bulbs. - Store bulbs in a safe place inaccessible to children. - Do not use any bulb that has been dropped or which shows scratches in its glass.
+- ▶ Bulbs and light fittings can be extremely hot.
+Therefore, allow lamp to cool down before changing bulbs. - Store bulbs in a safe place inaccessible to children. - ▶ Do not use any bulb that has been dropped or which shows scratches in its glass.
 The bulb might burst.

-- ▷ A new bulb should not be touched with the fingers.
-Use a cloth when installing the new bulb. - \triangleright Only use bulbs of the same type and with the correct wattage. - If LEDs in lamps are defect, contact an authorised dealer or service centre.
+- A new bulb should not be touched with the fingers.
+Use a cloth when installing the new bulb. - Only use bulbs of the same type and with the correct wattage. - If LEDs in lamps are defect, contact an authorised dealer or service centre.

-Types of bulbs Different types of bulbs are used in the vehicle.
+Types of bulbs

+Different types of bulbs are used in the vehicle.
 Below, we have described how to change the different types of bulbs.

-Fig. 149 Types of bulbs
+Fig. 154 Types of bulbs

-Pos. in Fig. 149 Fixture type/bulb type Changing 1 Plug-in fixture To remove, pull out the bulb To mount, push the bulb into the socket with gentle pressure 2 Bayonet socket To remove, press the bulb down and turn in an anticlockwise direction To insert, place the bulb in the socket and turn in a clockwise direction 3 Cylindrical bulbs To remove and to insert, carefully bend the contacts of the lamp holder outwards 4 Halogen bulb To remove, release retaining springs After inserting, hook the retaining springs again
+Pos. in Fig. 154 Fixture type/bulb type Changing 1 Plug-in fixture To remove, pull out the bulb To mount, push the bulb into the socket with gentle pressure 2 Bayonet socket To remove, press the bulb down at an anticlockwise direction To remove, press the bulb down and turn in an anticlockwise direction To insert, place the bulb in the socket and turn in a clockwise direction 3 Cylindrical bulbs To remove and to insert, carefully bend the contacts of the lamp holder outwards 4 Halogen bulb To remove, release retaining springs After inserting, hook the retaining springs again

-13.4.1 Front lights
+Front lights 13.4.1

-- Model T, model A The lamps for low beam, main beam and parking light as well as for the direction indicator are part of the base vehicle.
-Replacement of light bulbs is described in the instruction manual of the base vehicle. - Model I The bulbs for headlights, daytime running light, and direction indicator are changed from the engine compartment.
+Model T, model A

+The lamps for low beam, main beam and parking light as well as for the direction indicator are part of the base vehicle.
+Replacement of light bulbs is described in the instruction manual of the base vehicle.